 I'm a historian who writes mostly about present-day technology, business, and society.

-The Launch Pad is the third book I've written about Silicon Valley startups.
+In 2012, I published The Launch Pad, an account of the sixty-four startups that went through Y Combinator in summer 2011.
+It was the third book I've written about Silicon Valley startups.
 The first was published in 1993: Steve Jobs & the NeXT Big Thing, a story of a startup that struggled and struggled.
 From the misery of those dark years, Jobs learned much that would serve him well when he returned to Apple.

-I've recently made one return trip to an earlier era of American startups, when I published a biography of the original serial entrepreneur, Thomas Edison: The Wizard of Menlo Park: How Thomas Alva Edison Invented the Modern World (2007).
+I paid a visit to an earlier era of American startups when I worked on a biography of the original serial entrepreneur, Thomas Edison: The Wizard of Menlo Park: How Thomas Alva Edison Invented the Modern World, which was published in 2007.

-The very largest technology companies have served as my book subjects, too.
+Some of the largest technology companies have served as my book subjects.
 In 1995, I wrote The Microsoft Way and in 2008, Planet Google.

 I wrote the Digital Domain column for the New York Times, from the column's inception in 2004 to its retirement in 2013.
 (An archive of the columns and miscellaneous other pieces that I've published in the Times is found here.)
 Earlier, I contributed to The New Republic, U.S. News & World Report, and Fortune.

-Before I began the wandering that brought me down a path that led into Silicon Valley of the present moment, I had prepared for an entirely different career as a modern China historian.
+Before I began the wandering that led into Silicon Valley of the present moment, I had prepared for an entirely different career as a modern China historian.
 I spent my senior year of college studying Mandarin at Tunghai University, in Taichung, Taiwan.
 From there, I went to Stanford, earning a master's and a PhD in modern East Asian history.
 I spent two years (1979-81) in Nanjing, China, doing archival research for my dissertation on early twentieth-century Chinese agriculture.